 St. Petersburg Marathon

-Enjoy central Florida’s only downtown waterfront marathon on the Gulf Coast that offers the perfect combination of a scenic course, ideal weather, and award-winning beaches for your recovery.
+Enjoy central Florida’s only downtown waterfront marathon on the Gulf Coast that offers the perfect combination of a scenic course, ideal weather, and award-winning beaches for your post-race recovery.

 You will love our visually varied, primarily flat, scenic course.
 The marathon course is USATF certified (FL19019TY).
 The St. Petersburg Marathon was the first ever 26.2 mile race staged entirely in St. Petersburg.
 After a tour of the west coast of Florida’s most wonderful waterfront and eclectic downtown area, the marathon course heads west on the Pinellas Trail, a Hall-of-Fame, Rails-to-Trails linear park that stretches from St. Pete’s waterfront through Pinellas County to Tarpon Springs.